May 12, 2022

 And the hospital setup?
 Services, facilities, other Specialist support?

-It is a regional referral centre for the Pilbara, a young town, with very little geriatric medicine.
+It is a regional referral centre for the Pilbara, a young town with very little geriatric medicine.

 There is a significant proportion of Indigenous medicine and medical care to the mining industry and to the local community (mainly young families, quite a lot of interesting paediatric presentations).

-There is very little trauma, some psychiatry, drug and alcohol, but there is no inpatient psychiatry unit, but we do have a PLN in ED and community psychiatrist to assess patients.
+There is very little trauma, some psychiatry, drug and alcohol, but there is no inpatient psychiatry unit, but we do have a PLN in ED and a community psychiatrist to assess patients.

-24 / 7 there is a Consultant Surgeon, Physician, FANZCA Anaesthetist, Anaesthetics DMO, Consultant Paediatrician and an Obstetrician, as well as sub-speciality DMO support (Anaesthetics and O&G).
+24 / 7, there is a Consultant Surgeon, Physician, FANZCA Anaesthetist, Anaesthetics DMO, Consultant Paediatrician, and an Obstetrician, as well as sub-speciality DMO support (Anaesthetics and O&G).

 All teams have a Medical Registrar, Senior Paediatric Registrar and Junior Doctors.

-There is even a Public Health Physician onsite and Radiology has X-ray, CT and ultrasound, an Istat in ED and a full pathology lab / blood bank.
+There is even a Public Health Physician onsite, and Radiology has X-ray, CT, and ultrasound, an Istat in ED, and a full pathology lab / blood bank.

-For a rural site, it is a very well supported service.
+For a rural site, it is a very well-supported service.

 Best town amenities, shops, cafes?
 Share with us your favourites.